marcpouzet/zrun/README.md

 [EMSOFT'06] together with a relational semantics).

 Zrun gives an executable denotational semantics.
-The internal mechanics of the semantics and interpreter is based on (an old) paper "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997).
+The internal mechanics of the semantics and interpreter is based on paper "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997).
 This semantics was realised by a shallow embedding in Haskell.
 The semantics of mutually recursive stream equations was defined by a fix-point computed at every instant.
+We do here a deep embedding instead.
-The idea of computing a fix-point at every instant is exposed in the paper "The semantics and execution of a synchronous block-diagram language", Edwards and Lee, Science of Computer Programming 2006.
+The idea of computing a
+fix-point at every instant is exposed in the paper "The semantics and execution of a synchronous block-diagram language", Edwards and Lee, Science of Computer Programming 2006.